duke24k/self-driving-car-nd/p10/README.md

 ## Result

-The vehicle drove on the line before the steep curve just after the bridge.
-Except that part, the vehicle drove on the track safely that drove inside lane. test.mp4 was the test result.
+The vehicle drove on the line before the steep curve just before and after the bridge.
+Except that part, the vehicle drove on the track safely, driving inside lane. test.mp4 was the test result.

 ## The model